Outdoor skills Division

 Investment: Custom pricing based on group size

 This educational workshop introduces students to the principles of wildlife conservation, habitat management, and the role of regulated hunting and angling in North American conservation history.
-Participants will gain an understanding of how science, stewardship, and responsible harvest practices contribute to sustainable wildlife populations.
+Participants will explore how science, stewardship, and responsible harvest practices contribute to sustainable wildlife populations.

 Topics Covered